apache/superset/CONTRIBUTING.md

 ### Documentation

-Caravel could always use better documentation, whether as part of the official Caravel docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.
+Superset could always use better documentation, whether as part of the official Superset docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.